common-workflow-language/user_guide/src/topics/inputs.md

 Notice that "example_file", as a `File` type, must be provided as an object with the fields `class: File` and `path`.

-Next, create a whale.txt using [touch] by typing `touch whale.txt` on the command line and then invoke `cwl-runner` with the tool wrapper and the input object on the command line, using the command `cwl-runner inp.cwl inp-job.yml`.
+Next, create a whale.txt using [touch] by typing `touch whale.txt` on the command line and then invoke `cwl-runner` with the tool description and the input object on the command line, using the command `cwl-runner inp.cwl inp-job.yml`.
 The following boxed text describes these two commands and the expected output from the command line:

 ```{code-block} console
 $ touch whale.txt